Johnnybarbudo/rpi-sensor/README.md

 1. If SSH authentication for cloning git repo fails (Step 3 in Set up of the RPI): The ssh-keygen will ask for a file to store the key and password.
 These inputs should be skipped by pressing Enter so the key will be stored in the default file which is called by the `cat` command afterwards.
 2. If initialization of gcloud with the command `gcloud init` fails on the RPI (In step 7).
 The command can be replaced by `gcloud init --console-only`.
 In that case a link will occur in the console which should be copied in the browser of your computer.
 Give back the authentication key to the RPI.
 3. If you want to connect to another RPI, the Host key verification can fail.
 In that case the host key might have a conflict.
-For removing the old host key use `ssh-keygen -R raspberrypi` or `ssh-keygen -R <ip-address>`.
+For removing the old host key use `ssh-keygen -R raspberrypi.local` or `ssh-keygen -R <ip-address>`.
 Try to connect again.
 4. How to create a local SSH-key: `ssh-keygen` and press enter without writing anything until the process is finished.
 ### Create OS Image